SoheibKaddouri/smart-campus-api/READme.md

 The best choice depends on the expected client workload and performance constraints.

-**Idempotency of DELETE in My Implementation**

-In my implementation, the DELETE /rooms/{roomId} operation is idempotent.

-On the first successful DELETE:

-If the room exists and has no sensors, it is removed from the in‑memory map.

-The server returns 204 No Content.

-On subsequent identical DELETE requests for the same roomId:

-The room no longer exists in the map.

-The server returns 404 Not Found, but the server state does not change any further.

-The key property of idempotency is that performing the same operation multiple times has the same effect on server state as performing it once.

-Even though the HTTP status code differs (204 on first delete, 404 afterwards), the resulting state of the system is the same: the room is absent.

-Therefore, the DELETE operation is idempotent in this design.

-Part 3

-**What Happens If the Client Sends the Wrong Content-Type?**

-The @Consumes(MediaType.APPLICATION\_JSON) annotation tells JAX‑RS that the POST method only accepts JSON input.

-If a client sends data in another format (e.g., text/plain, application/xml, or no content type at all), JAX‑RS performs content negotiation and detects that it cannot find a suitable message body reader to convert the incoming payload into a Sensor object.

-Technical consequences

-JAX‑RS rejects the request before the method is even executed.

-The framework automatically returns:

-415 Unsupported Media Type

-Why this happens

-JAX‑RS uses built‑in and registered providers (like Jackson) to convert JSON into Java objects.

-If the incoming Content-Type does not match any available provider:

-No deserializer can handle the payload

-JAX‑RS aborts the request

-The resource method is never called

-Summary

-@Consumes(MediaType.APPLICATION\_JSON) ensures that:

-The server only accepts JSON

-Invalid formats are rejected early

-The client receives a clear 415 error

-The API remains predictable and safe
+# Idempotency of DELETE in My Implementation

+In my implementation, the `DELETE /rooms/{roomId}` operation is idempotent.

+## Behavior on the First Successful DELETE:
+- If the room exists and has no sensors, it is removed from the in-memory map.
+- The server returns `204 No Content`.

+## Behavior on Subsequent Identical DELETE Requests for the Same `roomId`:
+- The room no longer exists in the map.
+- The server returns `404 Not Found`, but the server state does not change any further.

+## Key Property of Idempotency:
+Performing the same operation multiple times has the same effect on server state as performing it once.

+Even though the HTTP status code differs (`204` on first delete, `404` afterwards), the resulting state of the system is the same: **the room is absent**.

+Therefore, **the DELETE operation is idempotent** in this design.

+---

+# Part 3: What Happens If the Client Sends the Wrong Content-Type?

+The `@Consumes(MediaType.APPLICATION_JSON)` annotation tells JAX-RS that the POST method only accepts JSON input.

+If a client sends data in another format (e.g., `text/plain`, `application/xml`, or no content type at all), jax-rs performs content negotiation and detects that it cannot find a suitable message body reader to convert the incoming payload into a Sensor object.

+## Technical Consequences:
+- JAX-RS rejects the request before the method is even executed.
+- The framework automatically returns:
+  - **415 Unsupported Media Type**

+## Why This Happens:
+- JAX-RS uses built-in and registered providers (like Jackson) to convert JSON into Java objects.
+- If the incoming Content-Type does not match any available provider:
+  - No deserializer can handle the payload.
+  - JAX-RS aborts the request.
+  - The resource method is never called.

+## Summary:
+- `@Consumes(MediaType.APPLICATION_JSON)` ensures that:
+  - The server only accepts JSON.
+  - Invalid formats are rejected early.
+  - The client receives a clear **415 error**.
+  - The API remains predictable and safe.